phinetech/phine.af/DESIGN.md

 5. The **AF Core** routes the request to the appropriate **Southbound Connector** (e.g., `pcf_connector`).

 6. The **Southbound Connector** maps the internal model to the specific 3GPP-compliant model required by the target Network Function (e.g., PCF) and communicates with the **5G Core Network**.

+### 3.3.
+Internal AF Core Communication: The Event Bus

+To avoid circular dependencies between different state managers (e.g., UeStateManager and QodSessionManager), the system uses a publish-subscribe model.

+- Publishers: When a low-level state manager (like UeStateManager) detects a significant change (e.g., a PDU session is terminated), it publishes an event to the EventDispatcher.
+The publisher has no knowledge of who is listening.

+- Subscribers: Higher-level, application-specific managers (like QodSessionManager) subscribe to the events they care about.

+- Benefit: This inverts the dependency.
+Instead of the UeStateManager needing to know about every other manager, the other managers are responsible for listening for events that affect them.
+This makes the system highly extensible.

 ## 4. Component Deep Dive